STAFF at Stirling University have misinformed people about their processes for recording student suicide statistics, Brig can reveal.

 However, in October 2017, the university responded to a FOI request submitted by a former Brig writer, stating that: “The University of Stirling does not formally record the reason for student deaths and therefore does not hold information on the number of suicides.”

-However, a week later on January 17, a university spokesperson said: “In academic year 2018/2019, in order to assist with the development of our mental health support for students, we took a sector leading decision to systematically and formally record student deaths, by suicide on our Student Management System.
+However, a week later on January 17, another spokesperson said: “In academic year 2018/2019, in order to assist with the development of our mental health support for students, we took a sector leading decision to systematically and formally record student deaths, by suicide, on our Student Management System.

-Hence the university have given out conflicting or wrong information about when the university formally began recording suicide statistics.
+Hence the University have given out conflicting or wrong information about when they formally began recording suicide statistics.

-A number of students have also been misinformed by the university.
-In the spring semester of last year, several students organised a protest which targeted an Applicant Day at the university, where prospective students were invited to tour the university campus and speak to lecturers and staff.
+A number of students have also been misinformed by University management.
+In the spring semester of last year, several students organised a protest which targeted an Applicant Day at the university, where prospective students were invited to tour the campus and speak to lecturers and staff.

 Anonymous testimonies from student and staff in relation to negative experiences with mental health at the university were also handed out.
-Despite claims of the university “taking down” some of their posters, the protest came to a premature end after senior university officials engaged in “productive dialogue” with some of the protesters.
+Despite claims of the university “taking down” some of their posters, the protest came to a premature end after senior officials engaged in “a productive dialogue” with some of the protesters.

 “Well they’ve misinformed me then.
-My opinion is if the uni spokesperson said that they were collecting data in 2017, it’s a disgrace that we were misinformed.
+My opinion is if the uni spokesperson said that they were collecting data in 2017, it’s a disgrace that we were misled.

 “If they only started collecting data in 2019 as I was told then it’s also a disgrace as it should not have taken that long for them to be collecting such important data.